 Post in 2021

-Satsuma Pharmaceuticals is a clinical-stage biopharmaceutical company focused on developing innovative treatments for migraine.
-The company's lead product candidate, STS101, is a drug-device combination that features a proprietary dry-powder formulation of dihydroergotamine mesylate.
-This product is designed for self-administration through a pre-filled, single-use nasal delivery device and is currently undergoing Phase III clinical trials.
-Founded in 2016 and based in South San Francisco, California, Satsuma aims to provide an effective therapeutic option for individuals suffering from acute migraine episodes.
+Satsuma Pharmaceuticals, Inc. is a clinical-stage biopharmaceutical company focused on developing innovative treatments for migraine.
+The company's lead product candidate, STS101, is a drug-device combination that incorporates a proprietary dry-powder formulation of dihydroergotamine mesylate.
+Designed for self-administration, STS101 utilizes a pre-filled, single-use nasal delivery device, enhancing patient convenience and accessibility.
+The product is currently undergoing Phase III clinical trials, marking a significant step in its development.
+Founded in 2016, Satsuma is headquartered in South San Francisco, California.

 ASLAN Pharmaceuticals